antoine3000/dok-antoine/content/fabac-assignments/2020-02-14-computer-controlled-cutting/_index.md

 ## Assembly

 Unforntunately, when assembling the dome, I realized that I messed up with the triangles sizes.
-I've defined the height of the triangle, from its base to its summit, instead of measuring one of its side … precipitation error.
+I have defined the height of the triangle, from its base to its summit, instead of measuring one of its side … precipitation error.
 I was running out of time and the machines were hyper busy at the lab, so I decided to stop my test.
 I had enough information about the use of the lasercutters and I didn't want to waste more wood.

 I ended with a weird half geodesic dome that isn't as solid as it should be but wich was super fun to build, from A to Z.